serverless/serverless-azure-functions/README.md

 - Python 3.6 (Linux only) using premium functions
 - Python 3.7 (Linux only)
 - Python 3.8 (Linux only)
+- .NET Core 2.2 on Linux
+- .NET Core 2.2 on Windows
+- .NET Core 3.1 on Linux
+- .NET Core 3.1 on Windows

 We made these configurations as minimal as possible.
 If you are having problems with your project, feel free to check to see if our integration tests are passing (see badge at top of readme) and then double check our configuration inside the `integrationTests` directory.

-We use [Clover](https://www.npmjs.com/package/clvr) to run the integration tests, and they run 2x per day in our GitHub Action.
+We use [Clover](https://www.npmjs.com/package/clvr) to run the integration tests, and they run 2x per day in our GitHub Action, split out by runtime language.

 #### Signing commits